acquia/blt/docs/tech-architect/deploy.rst

 -  *(planned)* Sensitive files, such as ``CHANGELOG.txt``, are removed.

 After the artifact is created, you can inspect it or even run it as a website locally.
-You may also manually commit and push it to Acquia Cloud.
+You may also manually commit and push it to Cloud Platform.

 .. _arch-create-and-deploy-the-build-artifact: